 An Interconnector Member made a point that there is a wider change to the Imbalance pricing mechanism currently under consultation.
 With uncertainty about pricing in general and in this backdrop he was not comfortable discussing this Modification Proposal.
 The proposer acknowledged the difficulty in considering the proposal while the consultation was ongoing.
-An observer stated their view that the decremental actions in question can be the marginal action and should be used to determine the price in such circumstances.
+AGenerator alternate stated their view that the decremental actions in question can be the marginal action and should be used to determine the price in such circumstances.
 The proposer noted that the SEM Committee decision on this item had already been taken and suggested that the proposal should be considered in the context of such decisions without attempting to reopen them.
 They also suggested that, if the definition of the marginal unit is considered as being that unit which would serve the next increase or decrease in demand, that it could be argued that these units cannot be freely increased or decreased based on the economics of their bid due to the prescriptive policy in relation to the absolute interpretation of Priority Dispatch and could therefore be considered not to be the marginal unit.

 The Proposer acknowledged that there is an open consultation and that as a result it may be best to defer this modification.
 They suggested that if this was the preference then it is important to do so with clarity on what basis it is being deferred both in the context of acknowledging the existing decisions on the subject and their view that the potential implementation of simple NIV tagging being considered under the consultation would not fully implement the decision in any event, but rather, would only potentially reduce instances of the Imbalance Price being set by these actions based on observations from modelling of the Imbalance Price under simple NIV tagging.

-It was suggested by an observer that the proposal goes against the high level design decision on reflecting the true cost of balancing the system within the Imbalance Price calculations and further stated that if a decremental action on a Dispatchable Priority Dispatch Unit with non zero marginal costs is the marginal action than it should be marginal price.
+It was suggested by an generator alternate that the proposal goes against the high level design decision on reflecting the true cost of balancing the system within the Imbalance Price calculations and further stated that if a decremental action on a Dispatchable Priority Dispatch Unit with non zero marginal costs is the marginal action than it should be marginal price.
 They went on to state their concerns that particular SEM Committee decisions were being selectively considered by the proposer while others were being disregarded in order to support the proposal.
 The proposer stated that this was not their intention but that rather they were seeking to ensure that all SEMC decisions were reflected in the rules.
 They went on to state that they could see that if you took the view that the decisions to reflect the true cost of balancing and not to have these volumes set the price were paradoxical because these volumes represent the marginal action that you would conclude that the proposal did not align to the design decisions.
 They went on to state that they were not convinced that the decisions were paradoxical on this basis; however, because they were not convinced that such actions were marginal.

 The RAs stated that the hierarchy outlined in SEM-11-062 did not foresee decremental bid prices for priority dispatch with non-zero costs setting the price.